Tahini Kale Salad With Avocado

 Serving Suggestions

-You can serve this vegan kale salad as a meal within itself or serve it with any of the following:
+You can also serve this salad as a side with any of the following:

 - Black Bean Burgers